-Common stocks: Valued at the closing price reported on the active market on which the individual securities are traded.
+Corporate equity securities: Valued at the closing price reported on the active market on which the individual securities are traded.

 Corporate bonds: Valued using pricing models maximizing the use of observable inputs for similar securities.
 This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings.